-To be sure, New York included Stephano's picture to increase its circulation and sell magazines.
+tion and sell magazines.
 But that is true of everything between its covers, and not everything in a magazine is subject to the right of publicity.
 Only the ads are.
-47
+46

 In other words, the trade-or-advertising threshold for the right of publicity tracks the publishing-world distinction between editorial content and advertising content.
-The magainze is a commercial enterprise, but only its advertising is commercial for right of publicity purposes.
+The magainze is a commercial enterprise, but only its advertising is commercial fof right of publicity purposes.